-PGS has moved to a new location in the heart of the oil and gas district downtown Rio, near the Lapa quarter.
-The new PGS office meets the most modern technical standards and marks a new chapter in PGS 20-year history in Brazil.
-It is a history of advanced technology and innovative commercial ideas designed to reveal the potential of this exciting exploration province.
-PGS decided to support a local artist and selected the talented Smael Vagner to decorate the conference room.
-His take on the topography and energy of his home city adds a touch of fun to the serious business of seismic and inspires us to more innovation of our own
+PGS' new location is in the heart of the oil and gas district downtown Rio, near the Lapa quarter.
+The new office marks a new chapter in PGS' 20+ year history in Brazil.
+It is a history of advanced technology and innovative ideas to reveal the potential of this exciting exploration province.
+PGS asked local artist Smael Vagner to decorate the conference room.
+His take on the topography and energy of his home city adds a touch of fun and inspires us to more innovation of our own.

 After 20 years in Brazil, PGS decided to move to a new office space.
 The building is brand new and right in the middle of the oil and gas district, in Lapa downtown Rio.
 On November 28, the work was finished and the office was 100% operational.
 Here is a time-lapse movie of the build.
 You can find us at: PGS Investigacao Petrolifera Ltda Rua do Passeio 38/40 Tower 2 Office 1602 Ed.
 Passeio Corporate 20.021-290 Centro Rio de Janeiro BRAZIL Phone: + 55 21 2421 8400

 PGS needs funding and partners for a full-scale pilot test in 2019.
 Each year, eight million tons of plastic end up in the world’s oceans - equivalent to dumping the contents of one garbage truck into the sea every minute.
 Could PGS seismic vessels help to clean it up?
 In 2017, PGS launched a concept for collecting plastics at sea.
 A 2018 feasibility study concluded that the concept may be valuable in certain areas and seasons when plastic densities are high.
 Engineering tests are underway.
 Get in touch if you want to participate as a funding partner, to carry out scientific research, or building the technology solution.